 What is Vertigo?

-In this post I want to talk about massage therapy for vertigo sufferers and the underlying cause of vertigo that may be at large if a medical diagnosis or cause cannot be concluded.
+Vertigo has various causes and for some, treatment is straightforward.
+Others may have more trouble getting to the cause.
+There may be an underlying cause of vertigo that is at large if a medical diagnosis or cause cannot be easily concluded.
 I’ve had several clients come in with severe vertigo symptoms; dizziness to the point of vomiting, nausea, loss of balance, headache, waking in the night to the room spinning and ringing in the ears.
 Talk about miserable!
 Often times the onset of vertigo is sudden with no obvious explanation.

-Vertigo can have some pretty severe symptoms, and the cause can come from many different diagnoses.
-Often times it can be hard to diagnose what is causing vertigo symptoms, but here are some commonly acknowledged causes of vertigo.
+Vertigo can have mild to severe symptoms and the cause can come from many different diagnoses.
+It can at times be challenging to diagnose what is causing vertigo symptoms, but here are some commonly acknowledged causes of vertigo:

-Symptoms of or related to Vertigo can make daily life extremely difficult.
-Symptoms range from chronic headaches and light sensitivity, to loss of balance and equilibrium and loads of nausea and dizziness!
-Talk about miserable!
+Symptoms of Vertigo can make daily life extremely difficult.
+Symptoms range from chronic headaches and light sensitivity to loss of balance and equilibrium and loads of nausea and dizziness!
 Often times the onset of vertigo is sudden with no obvious explanation.

-Doctors will obviously look for these pathologies first.
-But what happens if these tests come back negative?
-Or in many cases, what if they were given a diagnosis although there was no obvious cause or explanation.
-Well … hopefully they will dive deeper and look at a possible side effect of a medication you are on or if there is a possibility you have a brain tumor or have had a stroke.
+Doctors will presumably look for these pathologies first.
+But what happens if the tests for these causes are negative?
+Or in many cases, what if you were given a diagnosis without knowing if there is an underlying cause?
+What is if the treatment that was recommended to you is not working?
+Well … hopefully, they will dive deeper and look at a possible side effect of a medication you are on or if there is a possibility you have a brain tumor or have had a stroke.
 And if still none of these apply, what do you do then?

 It’s a tough situation to be in, especially when faced with such agonizing symptoms that affect daily life.
 It just goes to show that a more holistic approach could be beneficial in our health care system.